paulyoder/LinqToExcel/readme.markdown

-# Welcome to the LinqToExcel project
+# Welcome to the LinqToExcel project (v1-stable branch)

 Linq to Excel is a .Net library that allows you to query Excel spreadsheets using the LINQ syntax.